Skip to content

 JobsOhio Achieves Industry-Leading Transparency Recognition

 As a private nonprofit economic development corporation, JobsOhio has been committed to clearly and consistently reporting on key business metrics since its inception in 2011.
 The steward of a private funding source responsible for driving job creation and new capital investment in Ohio, JobsOhio supports companies across in-demand industries through financial incentives, site selection assistance, workforce development, and more.
-Its private nonprofit status means it is not subject to public records disclosure, but JobsOhio takes transparency seriously and goes far beyond the requirements for nonprofit disclosure.
+Although its private nonprofit status means it is not subject to public records disclosure, JobsOhio takes transparency seriously and goes far beyond the requirements for public nonprofit disclosure.

 JobsOhio balances transparency and competitiveness while utilizing its private nonprofit structure, which is essential to maintaining client and project confidentiality.
 This structure gives Ohio an advantage as it contends against other states and countries for jobs and investment.
 During project negotiations, JobsOhio ensures client confidentiality is protected and that competitors do not see offers.
-Once a project is complete, JobsOhio publicly shares all its executed agreements and loans on the JobsOhio website.
+Once a project is complete, JobsOhio publicly shares all its executed grant agreements and loans on the JobsOhio website.

 In its ongoing commitment to transparency, JobsOhio undergoes third-party reviews from the following organizations: